LTLA/chipseqDBResults/h3k9ac.knit.md

 Each window is tested for significant differences between cell types using the QL F-test [@lund2012ql].
 This is superior to the likelihood ratio test that is typically used for GLMs, as the QL F-test accounts for the uncertainty in dispersion estimation.
-One *p*-value is produced for each window, representing the evidence against the null hypothesis (i.e., that no DB is present in the window).
+One $p$-value is produced for each window, representing the evidence against the null hypothesis (i.e., that no DB is present in the window).
 For this analysis, the comparison is parametrized such that the reported log-fold change for each window represents that of the coverage in pro-B cells over their mature B counterparts.